Addy-codes/Pandora-Chat/README.md

-# Pandora Chat: Internship Project at Acquaria Solutions Private Limited
+# Pandora Chat: Internship Project at Aquaria Solutions Private Limited

 ## Overview
-Pandora Chat is a highly secure chat application developed as an integral part of my internship at Acquaria Solutions Private Limited.
+Pandora Chat is a highly secure chat application developed as an integral part of my internship at Aquaria Solutions Private Limited.
 This application emphasizes user privacy and security, offering features such as end-to-end encryption and a unique 'no contact saving' option to maintain user anonymity.

 ### Key Features
 - **End-to-End Encryption**: Ensuring that your conversations remain private and secure.